jpantao/sbd-demo/README.md

 # PostgreSQL Isolation (not for all data types)

 ## Running PostgreSQL
-We have use PostgreSQL's docker image available [here](https://hub.docker.com/_/postgres/).
+We have used PostgreSQL's docker image available [here](https://hub.docker.com/_/postgres/).
 The following command launches PostgreSQL and  makes it available at [localhost:5432](localhost:5432) with username `postgres`, and password `mysecretpassword`.